What is RFx?

 An initial RFI is particularly useful in selecting an adequate starting pool of suppliers involved in the sourcing project.
 Naturally, this pool can be further refined using more targeted RFIs, which ask for narrower and more specific information.
 You don’t want to go into too much detail at this point, however; read on to understand why.

-The information one would normally ask for in an RFI normally cover: supplier facilities and general production capabilities, market status and trends, and other similar high-level data.
+The information one would normally ask for in an RFI normally covers: supplier facilities and general production capabilities, market status and trends, and other similar high-level data.

 To take away: The Request for Information RFI is mainly used to present a large database of potential suppliers with a series of (general) requirements and criteria, preparing them for a subsequent Request for Proposal RFP or Request for Quote RFQ.

 The second logical step in a simple procurement operation, the RFP comes to ensure that the new refined pool of suppliers (those prequalified in an RFI) are presented with a much more specific set of descriptors for the product or the service being sourced.